Living in Malaysia: The Expat Guide for 2023

 While many Malaysians speak English, learning the local language (Malay) can be very helpful in adapting to the culture and making connections with locals.

-Daily expat Life in Malaysia
+Daily Expat Life in Malaysia

-Working Culture in Malaysia
+Working as a Foreigner in Malaysia

-Overall, adapting to the Malay way of life requires an open-minded and respectful approach to cultural differences.
+Adapting to the Malay way of life requires an open-minded and respectful approach to cultural differences.

 By taking the time to understand the local culture, learning the language, and being adaptable, expats can fully embrace all that Malaysia has to offer.

-The Best Cities in Malaysia for Expats
+Best Cities in Malaysia for Expats

 Kuala Lumpur